 Not only have I gotten multiple messages concerning this topic but I completely understand the anxiety in my own experience.
 You are loveable.
 You are worth committing to.
 You deserve a healthy relationship and you can have one.
 So do what you have to do to make things right and never doubt it.

-I’m happy to have partnered with Faithful Counseling to help provide an effective and more accessible way to speak with a licensed Christian counselor anytime to help work through more of this stuff.
+I’m happy to have partnered with Better Help to help provide an effective and more accessible way to speak with a licensed online counselor anytime to help work through more of this stuff.
 Get started with online therapy (via phone, video or text) and 10% off your first month: https://faithfulcounseling.com/brittney

 My 7 Day Anxiety Detox E-Series is Here!